ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/using-constructors/member-binding.md

 ```

 This is all done via implementations of the @Rezolver.IMemberBindingBehaviour interface - of which there is currently one
+implementation - @Rezolver.DefaultMemberBindingBehaviour.

+Almost all of the ways in which you can create @Rezolver.Targets.ConstructorTarget
+(factory methods, registration methods, constructors etc) will also accept a @Rezolver.IMemberBindingBehaviour with which to enable
+member injection if you want to.

+> [!WARNING]
-implementation - @Rezolver.DefaultMemberBindingBehaviour (which will be renamed to `Rezolver.AllMembersBindingBehaviour` in 1.2).
+> @Rezolver.DefaultMemberBindingBehaviour will be renamed to `AllMembersBindingBehaviour` in 1.2, and might also
+> go into a child namespace - e.g. `Rezolver.MemberBindingBehaviours`.

-This implementation will automatically cause all ***publicly writeable*** properties and fields on the type being constructed
+@Rezolver.DefaultMemberBindingBehaviour automatically binds all ***publicly writeable*** properties and fields on the type being constructed
-to be bound to values from the container when resolved - *regardless* of whether the required services exist in the container.
+with values from the container when resolved - *regardless* of whether the required services exist in the container.

 * * *